boundstate/yii2-htmlconverter/README.md

-# yii2-pdf
+# yii2-htmlconverter

-  PDF extension for the Yii2 framework that uses [wkhtmltopdf] to generate PDF files from HTML.
+  Extension for the Yii2 framework that converts HTML to PDF or images using [wkhtmltopdf].

 ## Installation